-damage to the womb.
+- damage to the womb.
 The instrument used in this operation can make a small hole (a perforation) in the womb.
 This is rare, and most perforations heal by themselves over time.
-But some women need surgery to repair the damage

-- very heavy bleeding (haemorrhage).
+But some women need surgery to repair the damage - very heavy bleeding (haemorrhage).
 Some women bleed heavily during the operation or afterwards.
 If this happens, you might need a blood transfusion - a large build-up of blood called a haematoma.
 If you bleed a lot during the operation, blood can form a solid swollen lump at the top of your vagina or in your abdomen.
-This lump might go down by itself, but some women need surgery to drain off the blood - burns caused by the microwaves.
-These are rare but they can happen in your vagina, your cervix, or bowel.
-Burns to the bowel can be serious, and the damage will need to be repaired - infection.
+This lump might go down by itself, but some women need surgery to drain off the blood - injury to the bowel.
+The bowel is close to the womb and can sometimes be burned by the heated instrument in the womb - infection.
 This is a risk with any surgery.
-You might be given antibiotics after the operation to help prevent infection - problems with the equipment.
-If the equipment doesn't work properly during your operation, your surgery might take longer or be delayed.
+You might be given antibiotics after the operation to help prevent infection - absorbing too much of the fluid that's pumped into your womb during the surgery.
+The surgeon will stop the operation if you've absorbed too much fluid into your bloodstream, because this can make you ill.